MattMills/stellarstellaris/readme.md

 In late game with large modded stacks rendering individual ships themselves generates a lot of both frame time and render time.
 Simply disabling ship rendering completely is a quick way to eliminate all this lag.
 In my test game, while in a system with a stack of all fleets, FPS goes from 9.6 to 45 FPS.
 Since the icons and fleet power tags are still there the game is playable without the ship rendering.

+### CTechnologyStatus::IncreaseTechnologyLevel
+#### **Not implemented, design**

+During the CGameState::DailyUpdate() this func will get called if a repeatable research completes, eventually hitting CModifierNode::Update and CShip::CalculateModifier, which appears to have some logic that does something to a modifier by malloc'ing.
+It appears this is likely done for every ship, so lag spike.

 ### CGuiObject::KillObject
  **partially implemented**